 Engineering: Chemical Engineering, Civil and Environmental Engineering, Civil Engineering, Computer Engineering, Construction Engineering, Electrical Engineering, Engineering Management, Environmental Engineering, Industrial Engineering, Mechanical Engineering, Nuclear Engineering, Software Engineering

 English: Creative Writing, English, Literature, Poetry, Professional Writing, Writing

 Environmental Studies: Ecology, Energy/Environmental Policy, Environmental Education, Environmental Engineering, Environmental Geology, Environmental Health and Safety, Environmental Sciences, Environmental Studies, Environmental Technology, Natural Resources/Science/Management

 Foreign Language: Chinese (some courses), Classical Languages, French, Greek, Japanese (some courses), Latin, Spanish

 General Studies: Classical Studies, Gender Studies, Humanities, Individualized Degree Program, Interdisciplinary Studies

 Geography and Urban Studies: Applied Geography, Cartography, Environmental Planning, Geography, Urban Studies

-Health and Safety Sciences: Cardio-Respiratory Care Science, Dietetics, Environmental Health, Exercise Science, Health Education, Health Services Administration, Health Services/Hospital Administration and Management, Kinesiology, Nursing, Occupational Therapy, Physical Therapy, Rehabilitation Sciences, School Health
+Health and Safety Sciences: Cardio-Respiratory Care Science, Dietetics, Environmental Health, Exercise Science, Health Education, Health Services Administration, Health Services/Hospital Administration and Management, Kinesiology, Occupational Therapy, Physical Therapy, Rehabilitation Sciences, School Health

 Industrial Studies: Industrial Management, Industrial Technology, Industrial Technology Management